 The Group is committed to providing high quality and customer-centered products that promise utmost security and convenience to our clients and their end customers.
 As such, the nature of our business requires the highest degree of accuracy, precision and quality in developing our products.
-We continue to cultivate a corporate culture which emphasises the provision of fair and just services for its customers.
-During the year, there was 1 (2021: nil) case of products returned by customers.
+We continue to cultivate a corporate culture which emphasizes the provision of fair and just services for its customers.
+During the year, there was 1 (2022: 1) case of products returned by customers.
+Among them, nothing is related to health and safety concerns.